SiriusHou/DLRS_CVR_BAT-Deep-learning-enabled-brain-hemodynamic-mapping-using-resting-state-fMRI/README.md

 in the ./template/subject1 folder.

 ### Downloading pretrained weights
-You can obtain the pre-trained weights by submitting a request to Hanzhang Lu.
+You can obtain the pre-trained weights by submitting a request to Hanzhang Lu (hanzhang.lu@jhu.edu).
 After receiving the weights, they should be placed in the ./model directory.

 ### Executing program
 * Preprocess the raw BOLD data using matlab.